 DRIVE DESIGN HANDBOOK

 George S. Bohannon was a machine designer for Crown Tool & Machine Company during the mid 1940's.
-His employer was one of many sub-contractors producing machined parts used specifically in the construction of the legendary Norton Bombsight, the device that gave our bomber crews a distinct advantage during WW II.
+His employer was one of many sub-contractors producing machined parts used specifically in the construction of the legendary Norden Bombsight, the device that gave our bomber crews a distinct advantage during WW II.
 Bohannon's talents for designing machines to produce precision parts gained Crown top recognition as a government sub-contractor.
-Crown was the only company to receive a "Zero Defects" citation for their performance in the Norton Bombsight program, quite an accomplishment since there were over forty other companies producing the very same parts.
+Crown was the only company to receive a "Zero Defects" citation for their performance in the Norden Bombsight program, quite an accomplishment since there were over forty other companies producing the very same parts.

 By the end of WW II, Crown Tool & Machine had grown in both size and capabilities and was looking for new products to replace their military business.
 Bohannon had developed an interest in a relatively new process called 'injection molding'.
 He was convinced that injection molded plastics would change the way we produce products in the future, management agreed.
 Within the next two years Bohannon designed three different models of an early injection molding machine known as the Crown Moldmaster.
 Bohannon was awarded a number of US patents for innovative features he incorporated into these early machines.
 During the following decade, Crown Moldmaster machines were used across this country and were considered by many to be 'the workhorse' of the plastic industry.